davidhminor/learning-git/basics.md

 * git status - I can use this anytime to see the current status of the repository
 * git add - Places one ore more files in the staging area
 * git commit - Commits the changes to the repository
-* git diff - Command to see what the heck is the difference dammit
+* git diff - Command to see what the heck is the difference
+* git log - Command to see what changes have been made lately